Stubberson/project-collection/GEE-analysis/README.md

 # Satellite Analysis of Gaza
-This report examined the destruction of the Gaza Strip between April 2023 and April 2024.
+My report examined the destruction of the Gaza Strip between April 2023 and April 2024.
+More detailed examination is uploaded as the `.pdf`-file.

 ## Methodology
 I used Google Earth Engine to study the area through satellite imagery and spectral indices.
 More specifically, I used Sentinel-2 L2A multi-spectral imaging which offers orthorectified surface reflectance data.